Are you buying, selling or re-mortgaging your home?

 How long will my house sale take?

 How long it will take from an offer for your property being accepted until your property is sold will depend on a number of factors.
-The average process takes between 6-12 weeks, but can take longer, especially as it may presently be affected by Covid-19 restrictions.
+The average process takes between 6-12 weeks, but it can take longer, especially as it may presently be affected by Covid-19 restrictions.

 Anti-Money Laundering Procedures

 If you are conducting a property transaction anywhere in the United Kingdom you (and any funders of the transaction) must be able to prove ownership, proof of identity, residence and source of funds.
 If you are able to visit our offices it gives us the opportunity to check your original documents directly with you but if you can’t we will use an online facility called Thirdfort to check your ID and proof of funds.